What does my baby look like?

 If you do have a miscarriage, though, you are likely to need the support of close family and friends, so you could consider telling just a few people before the end of the first three months.

 Having a safer pregnancy

 There are certain things you can do and avoid doing that can bring down your risk of pregnancy loss and complications.
 Read about the dos and don’ts of pregnancy here.

 Are you at risk at work?

-If you’re worried your job could be a risk to your health, tell your boss you’re pregnant.
+If you’re worried your job could be a risk to your health, tell your manager you’re pregnant.
 Your work will need to remove these risks, or perhaps offer you different work.

 Things that could cause a risk might include:

-- Standing or sitting for long periods without adequate breaks
+- standing or sitting for long periods without enough breaks

 If your employer can't remove any risks, they should suspend you on full pay.
 You can read more about your rights at work as a pregnant woman on this government website.